Lycoon/clashbot/README.md

 ### Player
 - `/player [playerTag]` - shows player profile

+# Dependencies
+- Discord JDA `4.3.0`
+- ClashAPI `1.0.2`
+- GSon `2.8.9`
+- HikariCP `5.0.0`
+- MariaDB Java `2.7.4`
+- Logback `1.2.7`

 # Related
-The bot relies on a custom Java wrapper I designed to make calls to the game API.
+The bot relies on a [custom Java wrapper](https://github.com/Lycoon/clash-api) I designed to make calls to the game API.
 I wrote it for the purpose of this project but it can be used for any other.
 I'm trying to keep up with the updates of the game so that most features are implemented.

 # Disclaimer
 All rights reserved.
 This repository **does not** accept any contribution and is only consultable for the sake of transparency.